What is the Best Guitar from the PRS SE Series?

 Where is the SE Custom 24 manufactured?

-The entire SE series is manufactured in South Korea, which is part of the reason these guitars are so much cheaper than the mainline PRS models that are made in Maryland.
+The entire SE series is manufactured in Indonesia (South Korea previously), which is part of the reason these guitars are so much cheaper than the mainline PRS models that are made in Maryland.

 What kind of pickups does the SE Custom 24 come with?

-The 85/15 "S" humbucker set in the SE Custom 24 is a cheaper version of the nicer 85/15 TCI-tuned humbuckers in the mainline Custom 24.
+The 85/15 "S" humbucker set in the SE Custom 24 is a cheaper version of the 85/15 TCI-tuned humbuckers in the mainline Custom 24.
 It's not as big a difference as you'd suspect, comparing a $900 guitar to a $4000-$5000 guitar.
-Unless you want a dramatically different style, they're fine to leave in.
+Unless you want a dramatically different style, these pickups are fine to leave in.

 Honorable Mentions